Mast Cell Activation and Histamine Intolerance

 Stress contributes to mast cell activation and histamine release.

-The parasympathetic nervous system controls mast cells and makes sure they stay in check.
+The parasympathetic nervous system regulates mast cells and ensures they remain in check.

-Your parasympathetic nervous system serves as your anti-inflammatory pathway (via your vagus nerve), making communication between your parasympathetic nervous system and your mast cells critical to controlling your inflammatory response.
+Your parasympathetic nervous system serves as your anti-inflammatory pathway, facilitated by the vagus nerve, making communication between the parasympathetic nervous system and mast cells crucial in controlling your inflammatory response.

-Activating your parasympathetic nervous system can help to reduce stress, calm mast cell activation and histamine release, reduce inflammation and to bring your system back to balance.
+Activating your parasympathetic nervous system can help reduce stress, calm mast cell activation and histamine release, decrease inflammation, and bring your system back into balance.

 Research on “Electrical stimulation of the vagus nerve modulates the histamine content of mast cells in the rat jejunal mucosa” demonstrates that vagus nerve stimulation may help to reduce stress, decrease mast cell activation, lower histamine release, and improve histamine-related symptoms.
 The research found that “mast cells are subject to nervous control.”

-What’s more, stimulating the vagus nerve may regulate mast cells in your gut.
-A 2012 study published in the American Journal of Physiology found that certain fats may cause the nutritional activation of the vagus nerve, which may help to regulate mast cell activation and reduce your histamine-related gut problems
+Furthermore, stimulating the vagus nerve may help regulate mast cells in the gut.
+A 2012 study published in the American Journal of Physiology found that certain fats may cause the nutritional activation of the vagus nerve, which may help to regulate mast cell activation and reduce your histamine-related gut problems.

-Additional research published in Neurology, found that vagus nerve stimulation may help to reduce histamine-induced symptoms, like itching.
+Additional research published in Neurology found that vagus nerve stimulation may help reduce histamine-induced symptoms, such as itching.

 Essential Oils for Histamine Modulation

-There are many essential oils that can help with inflammation and act as natural antihistamines to help stabilize mast cells and relieve the symptoms of heightened histamine levels.
-Including the oils in my Histamine Balance™ blend.
+Many essential oils can help alleviate inflammation and act as natural antihistamines to stabilize mast cells and relieve symptoms associated with heightened histamine levels, including the oils in my Histamine Balance™ blend.

 One of the key essential oils in our Histamine Balance™ comes from the herb rosemary.
 Rosemary has detoxifying properties and can gently assist the liver in releasing toxicity that may be the underlying cause of histamine over-reactions or mast cell activation.

-Essential oils with antihistamine properties are an ideal natural approach to the inflammatory response of histamine, as they can naturally stabilize mast cells and easily permeate our nasal cavities to loosen mucus and promote drainage.
+Essential oils with antihistamine properties are an ideal natural approach to mitigating the inflammatory response triggered by histamine, as they can naturally stabilize mast cells and easily permeate our nasal cavities to loosen mucus and promote drainage.

 Histamine Balance™

-Histamine Balance™ blend contains a proprietary formulation of organic and/or wild crafted essential oils of Blue Tansy, Roman Chamomile, Lavender, Manuka, and Spruce, but we find them to be non-triggering in most because of the many other ingredients – including Rosemary, Peppermint, Ravensara, and Vetiver – that work together to prevent histamine release.
-Blue Tansy, in particular, is known for neutralizing histamine and helping to control allergic reactions.
+Histamine Balance™ blend contains a proprietary formulation of organic and/or wild-crafted essential oils of Blue Tansy, Roman Chamomile, Lavender, Manuka, and Spruce.
+However, we find them to be non-triggering in most individuals due to the many other ingredients, including Rosemary, Peppermint, Ravensara, and Vetiver, that work together to prevent histamine release.
+Blue Tansy, in particular, is known for its ability to neutralize histamine and help control allergic reactions.

 The essential oils in the Histamine Balance blend are uniquely suited to modulate excess histamine excretion, balancing histamine levels and helping to reset the immune response and reduce allergic reactions.